Saturday, 7 October 2017

 Translation: By the writer of this post.

-Khushwant Singh was a South Asia's controversial but most widely read writer and journalist.
+Khushwant Singh was South Asia's controversial but most widely read writer and journalist.
 He was born on 2 February 1915, in Pakistan's province of Punjab, at Hadali in district Khushab.
-His father Sardar Sobha Singh was a government contractor, and their's was an affluent family.
-Khushwant Singh got his education till primary level from the government school.
-This school was established in Hadali in 1865, now it has become a high school.
-After completing his education till primary level, Khushwant Singh moved with his parents to Lahore and then to India.
-Before the occupation of the British Calcutta was the capital, when the British made Delhi the capital, Sardar Sobha Singh, father of Khushwant Singh got all the contracts for the new construction.
-Hence a large portion of New Delhi was constructed by Sardar Sobha Singh.
+His father, Sardar Sobha Singh, was a government contractor, and theirs was an affluent family.
+Khushwant Singh got his education up to the primary level from the government school.
+This school was established in Hadali in 1865; now it has become a high school.
+After completing his education up to the primary level, Khushwant Singh moved with his parents to Lahore and then to India.
+Before the occupation of the British, Calcutta was the capital.
+When the British made Delhi the capital, Sardar Sobha Singh, the father of Khushwant Singh, got all the contracts for the new construction.
+Hence, a large portion of New Delhi was constructed by Sardar Sobha Singh.

 Great love for his birthplace was perhaps inherent in Khushwant Singh.
 He always mentioned his birthplace with love and reverence.
 He was desirous of seeing his birthplace again.
-But due to his busy life, could not fulfil his desire.
+But due to his busy life, he could not fulfil his desire.
 He came to Pakistan several times but unfortunately could not come to Hadali.
 But then an incident happened which paved his way to come to Hadali.
-Once he went to Bahrain to attend a programme, there a policeman belonging to Hadali, Haji Ahmad Nawaz Awan checked his passport.
-On passport the birthplace was given as Hadali, Ahmad Nawaz told him that he too belonged to Hadali.
+Once he went to Bahrain to attend a programme.
+There, a policeman belonging to Hadali, Haji Ahmad Nawaz Awan, checked his passport.
+On the passport, the birthplace was given as Hadali.
+Ahmad Nawaz told him that he too belonged to Hadali.
 Khushwant met him warmly and informed him about his old wish to come to Hadali.
 Just at this point, Khushwant Singh planned to visit his birthplace.
-At last on 10 December 1986 he was in Hadali.
+At last, on 10 December 1986, he was in Hadali.
 It was Zia ul Haq's era of government.
 Colonel Gul Hayat, who belonged to Hadali, brought him from Lahore to Hadali, where the whole city turned out to see Khushwant Singh.
 Every person wanted to see and meet him.
-By chance a few persons who knew Khushwant Singh from his childhood days were also present, including Haji Muhammad Hussain Awan, Malik Mir Baz and major Allah Bakhsh Tiwana.
-They all were Khushwant Singh's neighbour.
+By chance, a few persons who knew Khushwant Singh from his childhood days were also present, including Haji Muhammad Hussain Awan, Malik Mir Baz, and Major Allah Bakhsh Tiwana.
+They all were Khushwant Singh's neighbours.

-Khushwant Singh's infatuation can be judged by the fact that before his death he expressed in his will that his ashes should be sent to his birthplace Hadali after his death.
-In respect to his will, Syed Fakir Aijazuddin and his wife Shahnaz, brought his ashes to Hadali on 22 April 2014.
+Khushwant Singh's infatuation can be judged by the fact that before his death, he expressed in his will that his ashes should be sent to his birthplace Hadali after his death.
+In respect of his will, Syed Fakir Aijazuddin and his wife Shahnaz brought his ashes to Hadali on 22 April 2014.
 A commemorative plaque was fixed on the wall of the main hall of the school in Hadali.
-The ashes of Khushwant Singh were mixed with the cement, used to fix this plaque.
-It was a wish of Rahul Singh, Khushwant Singh's son to bring the ashes by himself, but due to ill health, he could not come.
+The ashes of Khushwant Singh were mixed with the cement used to fix this plaque.
+It was a wish of Rahul Singh, Khushwant Singh's son, to bring the ashes by himself, but due to ill health, he could not come.
 He gave this responsibility to Syed Fakir Aijazuddin.
-At the occasion of fixing the commemorative plaque the headmaster of the school Muhammad Farooq Rana, Muhammad Ali Asad Bhatti, Malik Muhammad Qasim Wadhal, ex-headmaster Haji Muhammad Hayat, school's teachers and citizens were present.
+On the occasion of fixing the commemorative plaque, the headmaster of the school Muhammad Farooq Rana, Muhammad Ali Asad Bhatti, Malik Muhammad Qasim Wadhal, ex-headmaster Haji Muhammad Hayat, the school’s teachers, and citizens were present.

-(In writing this article, Malik Muhammad Tariq Bhamb, Master Iqbal the teacher of Biology Government High School Hadali and above all Muhammad Ali Bhatti's extended their cooperation.)
+(In writing this article, Malik Muhammad Tariq Bhamb, Master Iqbal the teacher of Biology at Government High School Hadali, and above all Muhammad Ali Bhatti extended their cooperation.)

 An article by Syed Fakir Aijazuddin, a close friend of Khushwant Singh.